benbalter/benbalter.github.com/_posts/2016-10-31-eight-things-i-wish-i-knew-my-first-week-at-github.md

 At the same time, be prepared to "unlearn" some prior habits and workflows.
 GitHub works and thinks in a unique way, and "this is how we did things at X", or "this is how the industry generally solves X problem" is not often persuasive, absent a strong reason *why* that approach is better than whatever we're currently doing or what's proposed.
 The status meeting/Sharepoint/Google Docs workflow at your last job may have it's advantages, but so does ours.
 Approach [GitHub's workflows and culture](https://ben.balter.com/2020/08/14/tools-of-the-trade/) with an open mind.
 Give it a few months before you choose to write it off as too difficult (once you get the hang of it, chances are, you'll find that you like it).

-*Pro-tip:* Although Markdown, pull requests, and GitHub issues may be the end result of most workflows at GitHub, they're not always the start.
+*Pro-tip:* Although Markdown, pull requests, and GitHub issues may be the result of most workflows at GitHub, they're not always the start.
 Feel free to draft documents in a Google Doc and share it with some trusted colleagues for early feedback before sharing more broadly if you're more comfortable working that way, especially to start.

 ### Conclusion